ericoc/gaw.sh/README.md

 # GAW.SH URL SHORTENER

-## Eric O'Callaghan
+### Eric O'Callaghan
-### Started: 2011-11-11
+### Started: November 11th, 2011

-* http://gaw.sh/ is a simple URL shortener which I created mostly over a two week vacation using PHP with a MySQL database containing two tables ("urls" and "visits") *
+## http://gaw.sh/ is a simple URL shortener which I created mostly over a two week vacation using PHP with a MySQL database containing two tables ("urls" and "visits")

-My design skills suck, but it works.
+### My design skills suck, but it works.
 Thanks to Jico for the alternating table row background colors tip! (see "tr:nth-child..." in gawsh.css)

 ---------------------------------------

-The following section describes most of the main/index page of http://gaw.sh/
+#### The following section describes most of the main/index page of http://gaw.sh/

-1. ADDING
+### ADDING

 * Check that URL actually exists and does not return 404
  * http://php.net/manual/en/book.curl.php